Computing Equilibria in Games with Stochastic Action Sets: Related Work

+Due to space constraints, in this section we discuss related work that directly concerns our techniques and analysis.
+Additional related work on games with action set restrictions and more detailed discussions on the connection to Bayesian games are deferred to~\cref{appsecs:related}.

-\paragraph{Sleeping regret minimization and bandits.} In the multi-armed bandit (MAB) literature, the \emph{sleeping bandit} setting studies regret minimization when actions/arms are available stochastically or adversarially~\citep{auer2002finite,blum2007external,kleinberg2010regret,kanade2009sleeping,kanade2014learning,saha2020improved,nguyen2024near}.
-Sleeping action availabilities have also been applied to online combinatorial optimization~\citep{kale2016hardness,neu2014online} and reinforcement learning~\citep{drago2025sleeping}.
-The closest work to ours is~\citet{gaillard2023one}, who introduced the notion of sleeping internal regret studied in this paper.
+\paragraph{Sleeping regret.} In the multi-armed bandit literature, the \emph{sleeping bandit} setting studies regret minimization when arms are available stochastically or adversarially~\citep{auer2002finite,blum2007external,kanade2009sleeping,kleinberg2010regret,kanade2014learning,saha2020improved,nguyen2024near}.
+These techniques have been applied to online combinatorial optimization~\citep{neu2014online,kale2016hardness} and reinforcement learning~\citep{drago2025sleeping}.
+A relevant work to ours is~\cite{gaillard2023one}, who introduced the notion of (expected) sleeping internal regret, though we additionally give novel high probability bounds beyond expected regret.

-We defer additional related work about learning in games with exponential action sets and regret minimization in games to~\cref{appsecs:related}.
+\paragraph{Games with exponential action sets.} \cite{panageas2023semi} and \cite{dong2023taming} studied semi-bandit learning in congestion games which admit exponentially large action sets, while~\cite{farina2022kernelized} and \cite{kontogiannis2025efficient} studied regret minimization in \emph{polyhedral} games (with underlying combinatorial structure).
+The emphasis of these works is on deriving strong regret guarantees, whereas we additionally analyze efficient equilibrium \emph{representation}. \paragraph{Connection to Bayesian games.} By interpreting each player's available action set $S_i$ as their private type drawn from the marginal distribution induced by $\rho$, GSAS can be viewed as variations of Bayesian games~\citep{harsanyi1968games}.
+However, while GSAS share some structure with Bayesian games, they are distinct in several ways, introducing new challenges and motivating specialized algorithms: i) classical Bayesian game solvers assume common knowledge of payoff functions, possible types, and prior distribution over types, whereas GSAS allows for $\rho$ to be unknown to the solver; and ii) algorithms for computing Bayesian NE have rates which depend on the number of types~\citep{fujii2025bayes,dagan2024external,peng2024complexity}.